-"The Curry College Department of Public Safety's mission is to provide a safe and secure environment for our entire community.
-This encompasses all students, employees and everyone that visits our campus.
-Public Safety is everyone's responsibility; we ask our entire Curry College Community to get involved."
+"The Curry College Department of Public Safety's mission is to provide a safe, secure and inclusive environment for our entire community.
+This includes all students, employees and visitors to our campus.
+We foster an inclusive campus community that attracts, respects, supports, and celebrates diversity in multiple forms.
+Public Safety is everyone's responsibility, we ask our entire Curry College Community to get involved."

-The Curry College Department of Public Safety is committed to ensuring a safe and secure community where students, faculty, and staff may experience academic, professional, and personal success.
+The Curry College Department of Public Safety is committed to ensuring a safe, secure, and inclusive community where students, faculty, and staff may experience academic, professional, and personal success.
 To achieve this goal, the Department of Public Safety provides a comprehensive program of law enforcement, security, crime prevention, fire safety, emergency medical response, parking, and related public safety services to help ensure the College community remains a safe and pleasant place to live, work, and learn.
 To further meet this objective, the Department of Public Safety has established a partnership with students, faculty, and staff, in the development of crime prevention, security assessment, response and education.
 This partnership is the foundation of maintaining an environment that encourages mutual respect, caring, and safety for the campus community.